nathanlao/my_responsive_website_learning_path/responsiveSite.md

 ### Grid:
 - `Margins` no longer collapse and the `direct children` of the element become grid items
 - Grid items `stretch` by default
+- `grid-template` to specify grid layout
+- `grid-gap` or `gap` to create gap in between rows or cols